voidus/terminal-coffkell/README.md

 I intend this to be usable by people with little experience in Haskell, but if you stray from the documented path you're pretty much on your own.

-Note: If you *really* want to spoil yourself and just find out what this does, check out the this-is-no-fun branch
+Note: If you *really* want to spoil yourself and just find out what this does, check out [the this-is-no-fun branch](https://github.com/voidus/terminal-coffkell/tree/this-is-no-fun)

 ## Using this library

 ### The easy way
 Note: This way is only easy if you have nix installed.

+Further note: There is no need to clone this repository.

 1. Create a new directory and `cd` inside it
 2. `nix --extra-experimental-features "nix-command flakes" develop github:voidus/terminal-coffkell#order`